Skip to content

 The federal government has recently released its first National Electric Vehicle Strategy with an aim for 3.8 million electric vehicles by 2030 in their Powering Australia Plan.
 However, The Step Change scenario from AEMO considers a less aggressive trajectory.

-To better indicate how the stock of passenger vehicles is changing in Australia, the following figure shows the shares of purely battery electric and plug-in hybrids in new car registrations per year from the Federal Chamber for Automotive Industries (FCAI) and Electric Vehicle Council.
-Federal government modelling of the Powering Australia Plan estimates that electric vehicles could make 89% of new vehicle registrations by 2030.
+To better indicate how the stock of new vehicles is changing in Australia, the following figure shows the shares of purely battery electric and plug-in hybrids in new vehicle registrations per year based on FCAI and Electric Vehicle Council data.
+Federal government modelling in the Powering Australia Plan estimates that electric vehicles could make 89% of new vehicle registrations by 2030.

 Charging infrastructure